Palsoft Infosystems Ltd.

 To the Members of Palsoft Infosystems Limited Report on the Audit of the Ind ASFinancial Statements

 We have audited the accompanying Ind AS financial statements of PALSOFT INFOSYSTEMSLIMITED ("the Company") which comprise the Balance sheet asat March 31 2019 the Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the statement of Changes in Equity forthe year then ended and notes to the financial statements including a summary ofsignificant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at 31stMarch 2016 and its loss and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the informationrequired by the Companies Act 2013 as amended ("the Act") in themanner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2019 its loss including other comprehensive income its cash flows and the changes inequity for the year ended on that date.

 Emphasis of Matters

 We draw attention to the following matter in the Notes to the financial statements: a.The company has incurred employee cost of Rs.
 2359200 during current year (previous yearRs.
 2202600) for the development of software however management is not expectingfuture economic benefit against such cost.
 The same has been written off during the year.Refer Note no. 2.17 in Notes to the Balance Sheet.